Skip to content

 Beinn a' Choin — common questions

-How hard is Beinn a' Choin?
+How difficult is Beinn a' Choin?

-When is the best time to climb Beinn a' Choin?
+When should I climb Beinn a' Choin?

 The standard good-weather months for Beinn a' Choin are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.